 Acknowledge your actions

-You want to admit that you did in fact miss the payment in question, and it wasn’t simply because you “forgot” or you were busy.
+You want to admit that you did, in fact, miss the payment in question, and it wasn’t simply because you “forgot” or you were busy.
 Do your best to explain the circumstances, how you were doing your best to run your small business but had hit a rough patch and got behind on a few obligations.

 Remember that a human being will eventually be reading your letter.
 Appeal to their emotions by striking an honest, polite tone.
-Recognize the fact that this creditor had at one point extended you credit, allowing you to accomplish something that you wouldn’t otherwise been able to.
+Recognize the fact that this creditor had at one point extended you credit, allowing you to accomplish something that you wouldn’t otherwise be able to.

 Emphasize the good